 |

-What happens when the child I sponsor leaves the programme?
+What happens when the child I sponsor leaves the programme$

 When a child turns 18 years old or leaves the ICT project to seek

-be eligible for sponsorship.
+eligible for sponsorship.
 When this happens, ICT will inform the

 sponsor and offer you an alternative child to support.
 ICT works